Home » Food » By Course » Main Dishes » Doro Wat (Spicy Ethiopian Chicken Stew)

 Instructions

-• Heat the niter kibbeh or butter along with the olive oil in a Dutch oven.
+• Heat the niter kibbeh or butter along with the olive oil in a Dutch oven or heavy pot.
 Add the onions and saute, covered, over low heat for 45 minutes, stirring occasionally.

 • Half or quarter the eggs and arrange on the plates with the stew.
 Serve hot with injera, bread or rice.